 Tŷ Capel also includes a private garden and a multifuel stove in the lounge.
 There are 2 double bedrooms and two twin rooms.

 This house stands on its own in the middle of the Island, providing a peaceful location ideal for a retreat.
+Accessed is through a field, which may on occasion be occupied by sheep or cattle.
 Artist and writer Brenda Chamberlain lived in Carreg Fawr during the 1950's.
 Some of her murals painted on the upstairs walls have been preserved.

 One of the largest houses on the Island, sleeping eight people in 1 double room, 2 single rooms and 2 twin rooms, Carreg Fawr is ideal for groups or large families.

 There are wonderful views across the island and to the west towards the Wicklow mountains in Ireland.

 Carreg Fawr has a multi fuel stove in the lounge.

 A large house, sleeping 8 in two doubles, two singles and one twin room.